Latest FIAP news

 FIAP participants make genuine commitments to take action, and having undertaken Evaluation and Quality Assurance at the end of Phase One, we now have evidence that the FIAP framework is effective.
 Together, the FIAP Trailblazers have committed over 580 actions to realise greater inclusion and resilience for vulnerable groups in their own sphere of influence.
 72 percent of the 240+ actions committed by the first twelve Trailblazers in 2016 have been completed, with a further 21 percent currently underway.

-The following organisations have joined the program and released Statements of Commitment.
+The following organizations have joined the program in 2018-2019

 SPP (2016).
 Economic Modelling for FIAP Program Implementation Team, November 2016